Lori L. Grover, OD, PhD

 Dr. Grover is a 1990 graduate of the Illinois College of Optometry in Chicago, and a 2012 graduate of the Johns Hopkins Bloomberg School of Public Health.
 She is the 2004 ICO Alumna of the Year, 2006 recipient of the Don Aldrich Advocacy Award from the Mayor of Phoenix and Commission on Disability Issues, and a 2012 Distinguished Alumnus from Albion College.
 In 2016 she received the President’s Award from the American Optometric Association.
 She was elected to the National Academies of Practice (NAP) in 2009 and recognized as a senior fellow and distinguished practitioner.
-She is a diplomate in public health and environmental vision and fellow of the American Academy of Optometry (AAO).
-She remains an active consultant for state, local, third party and professional groups on policy related to chronic vision impairment and its rehabilitation, and eye health in the health care continuum.
+She is a diplomate in public health and environmental vision and a fellow of the American Academy of Optometry (AAO).
+She remains an active consultant for state, local, third party and professional groups on policy related to chronic vision impairment and its rehabilitation, and eye health outcomes in the health care continuum.
 Dr. Grover is a frequent lecturer and international speaker on vision rehabilitation and the treatment of chronic vision impairment, shared clinical decision making, cost and comparative effectiveness, the use of evidence and outcomes in health care delivery, and high-value eye care (see educational lectures and presentations for more information).